Marie Thomas: Biography

-Marie Thomas completed her studies at STOVIA in 1922 and was acknowledged as the first female graduate of STOVIA.
+Thomas completed her studies at STOVIA in 1922 and was acknowledged as the first female graduate of STOVIA.
 She then started her medical practice at the main hospital in Batavia (now Jakarta) called Centrale Burgerlijke Ziekeninrichting (CBZ) (now Dr. Cipto Mangunkusumo Hospital).
 She would subsequently work in Medan, Manado, and back to Batavia at Budi Kemuliaan Hospital, a hospital established by the SOVIA foundation.
 Thomas at one point became an assistant to Nicolaas Boerma, a Dutch physician who specialized in obstetrics.
 She was one of the first doctors to deal with birth control and intrauterine devices.

 Thomas married Mohammad Joesoef who was also a physician on 16 March 1929.
 They subsequently moved to Padang in West Sumatra where Mohammad came from.
 In Padang, she took a position in the Public Health Service (DVG or Dienst der Volksgezondheid).
 They returned to Batavia after a few years in Padang.
 In Batavia, Thomas became involved with the Minahasa Unity party (Persatuan Minahasa) whose members included Sam Ratulangi.
 Thomas and her husband eventually returned to West Sumatra, this time settling in Fort de Kock (now Bukittinggi).
 In 1950, she founded a midwifery school in Bukittinggi, which was the first in Sumatra and the second in Indonesia.

 Thomas died on 10 October 1966, due to intracerebral hemorrhage.